-Pingback and Trackbacks are the notification that you receive each time when somebody puts a link of your page/post on other websites.
+Pingback and Trackbacks are the notification that you receive each time when somebody puts a link to your page/post on other websites.
 They are for sure awesome features for WordPress.
-However, they are also the sources for spams on your WordPress website.
+However, they are also sources for spam on your WordPress website.
 So, disabling them may be a wise idea to avoid spamming and keep your website speedy and secure.
-Antispam Bee is a useful WordPress plugin to stop WordPress trackback and pingback spams.
+Antispam Bee is a useful WordPress plugin to stop WordPress trackback and pingback spam.

 Use of Content Delivery Networks

-A Content Delivery Network (CDN) is a global network of server situated at the various parts of the world that delivers the web content to the users from their nearest server point.
+A Content Delivery Network (CDN) is a global network of servers situated in various parts of the world that delivers web content to the users from their nearest server point.
 A CDN delivers the static files to the users nearby so that it can greatly reduce the loading time of your website.

 For more details about CDN, check out our article: What is CDN and How It Helps to Speed Up the Website?